rezarahimian/docs/multiple_withdrawal.rst

     *Figure 25: ERC20 approve method constraint*

+Hence, adjusting allowance will violate this constraint.
+On the other hand, this was the only solution for improving ``approve`` method.
+Because setting allowance securely to new values would need knowledge of transferred tokens.
+We can get this knowledge by:

+#.
+Tracking what have been transferred and ADJUST allowance accordingly.
+#.
+Passing a new input parameter that is showing what was the allowance before.

-Hence, adjusting allowance will violate this constraint of ERC20 standard.
-Since this was our last solution for improving ``approve`` method, we would assume API change as final suggestion for makeing ``approve`` method safer.
-It seems that there is no implementation to satisfy the standard constraints and mitigating against the attack under one solution.
-Hence, security of ``transferFrom`` method could be improved as an alternative solution.
+We implemented the first approach and the second one would need to modify definition of ``approve`` method.
+It seems that there is no feasible implementation to satisfy constraints of ERC20 and mitigating the attack under one solution.
+Therefore, we would assume API change as final solution of securing ``approve`` method.

+As an alternative solution, we can think of securing ``transferFrom`` method instead of ``approve`` method.
 ERC20 standard emphasizes that:

 .. figure:: images/multiple_withdrawal_30.png
     :scale: 85%